40% of high school students report persistent sadness or hopelessness. Suicide is the second leading cause of death for ages 10-34.

 The problem is that our systems were never built to apply what we know.

-Most people believe these are standalone diagnoses.
+Most people only understand these as standalone diagnoses.

 → Anxiety